PRodriguez19/Intro-to-shell/lessons/03_week3_mmg232_searching_files.md

 ***

-## Homework Assignment #5 (80 points)
+## Homework Assignment #5 (50 points)

 ### **Please note that you will have until Tuesday, January 31st to submit this homework assignment.
 Late submissions will not be accepted.**

 ### Directions for Students:
-Open a new Microsoft Word Document and submit answers to questions 1-3.
+Open a new Microsoft Word Document and submit answers to questions below.
 The first four lines of your document should contain the following:
 + Your name
 + MMG232
 + Today's date
-+ Class Participation Assignment #2
++ Homework Assignment #5

+**Assignment**
 Now that we know what type of information is inside the GTF file, let's use the commands we have learned so far to answer a simple question about our data: **how many unique exons are present on chromosome 1 using `chr1-hg19_genes.gtf`?**

-To determine the number of unique exons on chromosome 1, we are going to perform a series of steps as shown below.
-In this exercise, you need to figure out the command line for each step.
+To determine the number of unique exons on chromosome 1, you are going to perform a series of steps as shown below.
+For this homework, you need to figure out the command line for each step.

 1. Extract only the genomic coordinates of exon features
 2. Subset dataset to only keep genomic coordinates